DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### 10. (optional) Disable log forwarding

 The datadog forwarder **ALWAYS** forwards logs by default.
 If you do NOT use the Datadog log management product, you **MUST** set environment variable `DD_FORWARD_LOG` to `False`, to avoid sending logs to Datadog.
 The forwarder will then only forward other observability data, such as metrics.

+### 11. (optional) Disable SSL validation

+If you need to ignore SSL certificate validation when forwarding logs using HTTPS, you can set the environment variable `DD_SKIP_SSL_VALIDATION` to `True`.
+This will still encrypt the traffic between the forwarder and the endpoint provided with `DD_URL` but will not check if the destination SSL certificate is valid.